hxzrx/easy-websocket/README.md

 ## Usage

 There is a full demo in the file `src/example.lisp`.
-Most of the server code were copied from [Clog](https://github.com/rabbibotton/clog) with little modification, and the client html src was adapted from [The Common Lisp Cookbook](https://lispcookbook.github.io/cl-cookbook/websockets.html).
+Most of the server code were copied from [Clog](https://github.com/rabbibotton/clog) with some modifications, and the client html src was adapted from [The Common Lisp Cookbook](https://lispcookbook.github.io/cl-cookbook/websockets.html).

 ## APIs